Overview News of the LG

 Learn German in Germany on the Communicative Way

 Most likely you don’t want to learn German in order to master German grammar.
 Instead, you want to communicate with people in Germany, Austria, and Switzerland.
 You want to understand, read, speak, and write in German.
+Of course, this will be hard to achieve without studying grammar.
+Grammar is not the focus of language instruction, but it is a necessary element, making the language more comprehensible.
+From your first lesson, the aim of instruction at the Language Guesthouse is communication.
+The goal is to understand the German language and to express yourself comprehensibly in this new language.

 If you don’t speak German but come to Germany for the first time, you face numerous challenges.
 Among them, I suppose, are:

-And if you already have been studying German for some time, maybe you would like to :
+And if you already have been studying German for some time, maybe you would like to:

 Communicative language instruction prepares you for situations like these.